Codecademy/docs/content/python/concepts/deque/deque.md

 ## Example

 In this syntax, deque() creates a new deque object, which can be initialized with an optional iterable and a maximum length.
-The append() and appendleft() methods add items to the right and left ends, respectively.

 **numbers_deque = deque([1, 2, 3, 4, 5])**
 **a = deque(maxlen=3)**